 Our fellowship is an ACGME-accredited, one year immersion in Forensic Pathology at the Connecticut Office of the Chief Medical Examiner Medical Examiner in conjunction with the University of Connecticut School of Medicine.
 The fellowship is open to applicants who will have completed a 3 or 4 year Anatomic or Anatomic/Clinical Pathology Residency prior to matriculation.
-Our program has two fellowship spots that will be filled annually (starting in July 2021).
+Our program has two fellowship spots that are filled annually (currently accepting applicants for July 2023).

 The Forensic Pathology Fellowship Program at the Connecticut Office of the Chief Medical Examiner aims to recruit and train fellows with an interest in medicolegal death investigation and to provide a solid foundation in forensic pathology to allow them to function competently and independently as board-certified forensic pathologists.